 Consulting: In consulting, the consultant acts as material expert, does the majority of the talking, presenting, and the telling.
 The posture of the client is one of receptivity and much more passivity.

 Mentoring: Mentoring is a longer term relationship that leverages the knowledge, experience, and wisdom of the mentor for the growth and empowerment of the mentee.
 The relationship is mutual, and the dynamic of interaction is 50/50.

-Coaching: Coaching is a relational alliance that leverages the technology and art of powerful questions and intentional exploration to produce awareness, change, and transformation for the client.
+Coaching: Coaching is a relational alliance that leverages the art of deep listening, powerful questions and intentional exploration to produce awareness, change, and transformation for the client.
 In coaching, the client has agency, is the one naming the goals, designs action plans to meet those goals, and does 80% of the talking.
 Faith-based coaching (from a Christian lens) looks at each individual as beloved of God, believes that person has been specifically gifted by God, and helps the person discover how they are being invited by God to use these gifts in God's work of loving and healing the world.

 Coaching can be used for a myriad of opportunities, including but not limited to:

 Leading as an associate pastor, council president, or stewardship chair